odoo/odoo/doc/reference/testing.rst

   '/tmp/odoo_tests/{db_name}/screenshots/'

-Two new command line arguments were added since Odoo 13.0 to control this behavior:
+Two new command line arguments were backported from Odoo 13.0 to control this behavior:
 :option:`--screenshots <odoo-bin --screenshots>` and :option:`--screencasts <odoo-bin --screencasts>`